Parthenon Sculptures (Return to Greece) Bill

 Overview

 This bill proposes the transfer of ownership of the Parthenon Sculptures (also known as the Elgin Marbles) from the British Museum to the Greek government.
-The transfer is conditional upon a bilateral agreement covering transportation, costs, maintenance, and public access.
+The transfer is contingent upon a bilateral agreement between the UK and Greece covering transportation, costs, maintenance, display, and public access to the sculptures.

 Description